How Long Does Therapy Take? Real EMDR Results (2024–2025 Data)

 This is why EMDR therapy duration is not measured only in time.
 It is measured in cognitive and emotional shifts.

-So, How Long Does Therapy Take?
+So, How Long Does EMDR Therapy Actually Take?

 The real answer: